 Because of continuing PPE shortages nationwide, the County must reserve PPEs for those who need it based on appropriate risk assessment and guidelines.
 At this time, CDC recommendations do not support the use of PPE every time employees come into contact with every member of the public.
+Last updated 10/7/20

 The County's Public Health Office continues to evaluate the need for PPE and will continue to provide updated guidance in the future.
 Washable face coverings have been purchased by the County and have been distributed to all employees.